pytorch/serve/docs/FAQs.md

 All these docker images can be created using `build_image.sh` with appropriate options.

-Run `./build_image.sh --help'` for all availble options.
+Run `./build_image.sh --help` for all availble options.

 Refer [Create Torchserve docker image from source](https://github.com/pytorch/serve/tree/master/docker#create-torchserve-docker-image-from-source) for more details.